alexeagleson/docker-node-postgres-template/README.md

 All code from this tutorial as a complete package is available in [this repository](https://github.com/alexeagleson/docker-node-postgres-template).

+For more tutorials like this, follow me <a href="https://twitter.com/eagleson_alex?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">@eagleson_alex</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> on Twitter

+A video version of this tutorial is also available:

+{% youtube Te41e4urFO0 %}

 ## Table of Contents

 1. [Introduction](#introduction)